golang/website/_content/doc/tutorial/workspaces.md

    go: creating new go.mod: module example.com/hello
    ```

-   Add a dependency on the golang.org/x/example module by using `go get`.
+   Add a dependency on the golang.org/x/example/hello/reverse package by using `go get`.

    ```
-   $ go get golang.org/x/example
+   $ go get golang.org/x/example/hello/reverse
    ```

    Create hello.go in the hello directory with the following contents: